gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 >**Q:**Also, can you include the same X(i) in different functional forms (if LASSO reduces unimportant variable parameters to zero, it would only keep the relevant form, no)?
 A: Yes can indeed.

+>**Q:**Is LASSO similar to cross-validation and BIC in the sense that it reduces model complexity?
+A: All are indeed related to the concept of model compleixty and avoiding overfitting.
+But, CV and BIC are for model selection, LASSO is for model building

 ## Chapter 15
 >**Q:**How tried cutoff points are selected in case of continuous variables since there are infinitely many possible cutoff points?